meyeringh/OpenSubz/README.md

 git clone https://codeberg.org/epinez/Subz.git
 cd Subz
 npm i
-ionic capacitor build android --prod
+ionic build --prod
+npx cap sync
+npx cap open android
 ```

-If Android Studio did not start by itself, start it manually and open the project under `android/` and run a build.
+Now you can run a build within Android Studio.
 You could also run it in a browser with `ionic serve`.
 Enjoy!

 ## Contributing